-Charlie was a winner of the 2023 ASCAP Morton Gould Young Composer Awards; a winner of the 2021 National Young Composers Challenge, which included a world premiere by the Orlando Philharmonic Orchestra in 2022; the winner of the 2023 DeKalb Symphony Orchestra Young Composers Competition, along with a commissioning of a new work to be premiered at the 2023-24 DeKalb Symphony Orchestra season; an Honorable Mention in the 2023 BMI Composer Awards; and the 1st place winner of the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition (2022-23).
+Charlie was a winner of the 2023 ASCAP Morton Gould Young Composer Awards; the 1st place winner of the 2023 American Prize in Composition, music for orchestra (high school division); the inaugural winner of the DeKalb Symphony Orchestra Young Composers Competition, which led to the commissioning and premiere of “Stilling Memory” by the DeKalb Symphony Orchestra during their 2023-24 season; a winner of the 2021 National Young Composers Challenge, which included the world premiere of “Like a Single Star in the Night Sky” by the Orlando Philharmonic Orchestra in 2022; an Honorable Mention in the 2023 BMI Composer Awards; and the 1st place winner of the Metropolitan Youth Orchestra of New York’s Emerging Composers Competition (2022-23).
 He has also been awarded the ASCAP Foundation Irving Berlin Summer Music Camp Scholarship (2022).

-Charlie has studied with Tak Cheung Hui, David Hodgkins, Julien Siino, and Marco Flores-Villanueva.
-His works find inspiration from composers like Lei Liang, Alfred Schnittke, Kaija Saariaho, and Tōru Takemitsu.
-Some of Charlie's influences can also be found in the songs and writings of Paul Simon.
+Charlie has studied privately with Tak Cheung Hui, David Hodgkins, Julien Siino, and Marco Flores-Villanueva.
+His works often find inspiration from composers like David Lang, Lei Liang, Kaija Saariaho, and Eric Wubbels.
+Some of Charlie's influences can also be found in the songs of Paul Simon, David Bowie, and Elton John.

 A list of all concert works can be found on the work list page